BIBLE VERSE OF THE DAY: “Then you will know the truth, and the truth will set you free.” - John 8:32

 The Voice paraphrase reads, “ If you hear My voice and abide in My word, you are truly My disciples; you will know the truth, and that truth will give you freedom.”
 John 8:31-32

-“We demolish arguments and every pretension that sets itself up agains the knowledge of God, and we take captive every though to make it obedient Christ.”
+“We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient Christ.”
 2 Corinthians 10:5 NIV

 Many days the battle begins between our ears.
 There’s no filter for incoming thoughts, but we can control which ones we center our lives around.
 Wake up and seek Him first.
 Stay aligned.
 Keep your thoughts in check, and your heart full of Truth.
 When we know the Truth, we can dump the lies and live freely in our unique purpose.
 “I’m sorry,” isn’t so hard when the gentle strength of the Holy Spirit humbles our hearts.
 There’s nothing weak about it.
 Just powerfully captivating and extremely kind.
 It’s living, loved.

 Father, Praise You for Your Word!
 Thank You for guiding us in truth!
 Forgive us for our blindness to it, and our dishonest notions to others.
 Help us to seek you, pray, and abide in Your Word to live within Your will for our lives.
 In Jesus’ Name, Amen.